-PG&E bond prices fall; spreads widen on bankruptcy plans
+PG&E bond prices fall, spreads widen on bankruptcy plans

-(Reuters) - Bonds of PG&E Corp (PCG.N), owner of the biggest U.S. power utility by number of customers, plunged on Monday after the company said it is preparing to file for Chapter 11 bankruptcy as it faces liabilities linked to wildfires in California.
+NEW YORK (Reuters) - Bonds of PG&E Corp (PCG.N), owner of the biggest U.S. power utility by number of customers, plunged on Monday after the company said it is preparing to file for Chapter 11 bankruptcy protection as it faces liabilities linked to wildfires in California.

 Nearly all of PG&E’s roughly $18 billion of bonds were trading sharply lower, sending their yields, which move in the opposite direction, to record highs.